quasarframework/quasar-framework.org/source/components/list.md

 title: Lists
 ---
 Quasar Lists are used to display rows of information, such as a contact list, a playlist, or menu.
 Each row is called an item.
 Items can also be used outside of a list.
 Lists can also be used (and it's also recommended) on Quasar Drawers.
 There's even a `<q-drawer-link>` component based on List Items.

+If you have some basic lists that you wish to diplay, you can also use the [ListItem component](/components/list-item.html).

 > We'll learn to use Lists and List Items gradually.
 Make sure you don't skip steps and follow this page.